Toggle: English / Spanish

 - Having low levels of minerals such as potassium or calcium.

 Some spasms occur because the nerve that connects to a muscle is irritated.
-One example is a herniated disk irritates the spinal nerves and causes pain and spasm in the back muscles.
+One example is when a herniated disk irritates the spinal nerves and causes pain and spasm in the back muscles.

 When a muscle goes into spasm it feels very tight.
 It is sometimes described as a knot.
 The pain can be severe.